 Rover is also still working out some kinks with its pricing.
 For instance, in order to give clients a clear idea of what they’ll pay in advance, the site has a simple fee schedule that is based on the weight of the dog.
 But a 75 pound Husky is arguably far more time-consuming to groom than a 75-pound Labrador.
 And some dogs come in relatively clean, while others are matted and require far more work.

 The site also doesn’t yet offer one-off services, such as nail clipping, that can be purchased a la carte elsewhere.
 Why?
-Pricing is tricky given that it’s a relatively small service, but the groomer could be spending a significant amount of travel time getting to the client.
+Pricing is tricky given that it’s a relatively small service.
+But the groomer could be spending a significant amount of travel time getting to the client.

 Easterly is confident that the pilot programs will allow the site to work out these minor kinks and start opening the platform to seasoned groomers all over the country.